Have you ever watched videos of 3-gun competitions only to wonder why some people rotate their rifle before firing?

 You may have already heard of the MBUS Pro inline sights.
 They’ve been a popular line of backup irons for some time now because of their durability and dependability.

-They’re made completely from steel and can take a bit of banging around – not that you’d want to do that!
-And to further sweeten the deal, they’ve also been given a coat of Melonite QPQ to keep them protected against corrosion.
+They’re made completely from steel and can take a bit of banging around.
+To further sweeten the deal; they’ve also been given a coat of Melonite QPQ to keep them protected against corrosion.